REI Co-op Flash 18 Review

 This pack sits comfortably on your back as long as you don't overstuff it.
 Due to the frameless back panel, it is easy to overload, causing the back paneling to round.
 The shoulder straps are thin and breathable but are the first source of discomfort when weighing this pack down with anything over 10-15 pounds.
 Unlike the very similar Flash 22, the shoulder straps are not padded, which turns out to make a big difference in comfort.
 This is an essentials-only type of pack.
-If you want a pack to carry more gear more comfortably, look for packs with more robust suspension
+If you want a pack to carry more gear more comfortably, look for packs with a more robust suspension.

+Due to the lightweight, minimalist design, this pack has versatility beyond a typical daypack.
+One of our testers ran the Grand Canyon from rim-to-rim and back with a version of this pack and found that it worked well.
 The Flash 18 also works great for bike commuting or climbing and packs down to about the size of a softball.
-This small size makes it easy to bring on longer backpacking trips or travels as a separate daypack.
-In this scenario, it can be used as a stuff sack inside a larger pack, and then removed to use as a summit pack when needed.
+The packability of this pack lends to travel and a summit bag when backpacking at minimal weight.
 If you don't plan on using it this way, then perhaps you should consider if this feature is worth the loss of comfort and ease of use.

 Ease of Use